 - If you perform regular audits, you can catch mistakes and errors before they cause any irrevocable damage to your company’s reputation or to your bottom line.

 Ultimately, a marketing audit can help inform the most crucial decisions about marketing the upper management of your business will ever make.

-- Marketing strategy audit.
-This type of audit will revisit the company’s mission and vision, and its goals and objectives.
+This type of audit will revisit the company’s mission and vision, as its goals and objectives.
 It will determine if the current marketing strategies being adopted are proper and appropriate with respect to the resources of the company.

 How Do I Perform a Marketing Audit?